Flat-headed cat: Distribution and habitat

 The flat-headed cat's distribution is restricted to lowland tropical rainforests in extreme southern Thailand, Peninsular Malaysia, Sumatra and Borneo.
 It primarily inhabits freshwater habitats near coastal and lowland areas.
 More than 70% of records were collected less than 3 km away from water.

 In peninsular Malaysia, flat-headed cats were recorded in Pasoh Forest Reserve in 2013 less than 1.5 km away from oil palm plantations.
 This detection suggests that the flat-headed cat is more tolerant of changes in its surrounding environment than previously assumed.
 As Pasoh Forest Reserve contains no major rivers or lakes and is generally covered by hill dipterocarp forest, this detection provides new evidence of the flat-headed cat's potential habitat range.
 The reserve ranks as low probability of occurrence in a previously published species distribution model.

 In Sumatra, flat-headed cats were recorded by camera traps on the Kampar Peninsula for the first time in 2015; until 2019, a total of 11 records were obtained in this peat swamp forest at an elevation of 1-7 m, and at most 1.2 km away from a river or canal.

 In Kalimantan, flat-headed cats were recorded in mixed swamp forest and tall interior forest at elevations below 20 m in the vicinity of Sabangau National Park.

 In Sarawak, a flat-headed cat was sighted and photographed on the bank of Maludam River in Maludam National Park in 2013.
 In Ulu Sebuyau National Park, flat-headed cats were recorded less than 80 m away from Sarawak River.

+In Thailand, the flat-headed cat was thought to be extinct, because it had not been seen since 1995, until it was recorded multiple times in 2024 and 2025 during a camera trap survey in Princess Sirindhorn Wildlife Sanctuary in the far south of the country.